Make a donation

 Greece

-Agorastos is a professional photographer based in Thessaloniki, in northern Greece.
-He has won numerous awards in major photographic competitions, including European Nature Photographer of the Year, Asferico, Big Picture and MontPhoto.
+Agorastos is a professional photographer based in Thessaloniki in northern Greece.
+He’s won numerous awards in major photographic competitions, including European Nature Photographer of the Year, Asferico, Big Picture and MontPhoto.
 His photographs have also been published in National Geographic.

 Help us harness the power of photography to advance scientific knowledge, spread awareness of important issues and nurture a global love for nature.